 Throughout the 10 different levels, various enemies are gradually introduced.

-During 1983 the computer and video console game market was becoming saturated with an endless number of clones and subpar titles, the market was rapidly being buried in mass-produced games and cartridges, games nobody wanted.
+During 1983 the computer and video console game market was becoming saturated with an endless number of clones and subpar titles, the market was rapidly being buried in mass-produced games and cartridges, nobody wanted.
 By Christmas, it became clear that a collapse was unavoidable.
 Companies like Sierra On-Line had spent hundreds of thousands of dollars in the manufacturing of vast amounts of expensive cartridge-based games.
 What was supposed to be the best Christmas season ever ended in disaster when the market gave way and collapsed.